 Apple even sued Nicholas Ciarelli for his blog written on revealing some secrets about Apple’s upcoming products.

 He was a Zen Follower

-Steve came to know about his biological parents only late in his childhood, and that’s from his adoptive parents only.
+Steve learned about his biological parents only late in his childhood, and that’s from his adoptive parents only.

 It was something that always bothered Steve Jobs and disturbed him from his core.
 He lost his peace of mind and became restless.

 That’s when he decided to become a follower of Zen so he could attain peace.
-In fact, peace of mind is something that truly matters to Steve since his childhood only.
+In fact, peace of mind has truly mattered to Steve since his childhood.

-After his long tenure working in the tech industry, he traveled to India for 7 months in the quest for spiritual enlightenment.
+After his long tenure working in the tech industry, he traveled to India for 7 months to seek spiritual enlightenment.